lyssphacker/stackoverflow-teams/elaborate.md

 Inefficiency of asking questions on Slack: even if somebody did know the answer to the question 6 months ago, it is very likely that he will have to remind himself thourougly again, which wastes time.
 Why not store knowledge to some easily accessible knowledge base?

 Slack + Stack Overflow for Teams -> https://stackoverflow.com/teams/integrations/slack

+Examine utility of SO for teams in the context of bugmastering.